nativescript-community/ui-chart/README.md

 Upon running demo samples, one can conclude it is the fastest drawing library, in comparison to ```nativescript-ui-chart``` and ```nativescript-mpchart```.

 That is because:
-* It does not marshal or recreate any subset of the data sets, but directly uses the provided array instead.
+* It does not marshal or recreate any subset of the data sets, but directly uses the provided array instead
 * It can share the same data array between multiple datasets
 * It can still use the power of native arrays to NOT marshal arrays of positions while drawing lines with ```@nativescript-community/ui-canvas```